Cardinality of the continuum: Alternative explanation for

 (This is true even in the case the expansion repeats, as in the first two examples.)

-In any given case, the number of digits is countable since they can be put into a one-to-one correspondence with the set of natural numbers $\mathbb{N}$.
-This makes it sensible to talk about, say, the first, the one-hundredth, or the millionth digit of π.
+In any given case, the number of decimal places is countable since they can be put into a one-to-one correspondence with the set of natural numbers $\mathbb{N}$.
+This makes it sensible to talk about, say, the first, the one-hundredth, or the millionth decimal place of π.
 Since the natural numbers have cardinality $\aleph_0,$ each real number has $\aleph_0$ digits in its expansion.

 Since each real number can be broken into an integer part and a decimal fraction, we get: